The Crypto User’s Guide to Cryptography

 How to stay safe with keys, seed words, and passwords

-Let’s begin with a basic explanation of what cryptography is.
+Before we get into the details, though, let’s begin with a basic explanation of what cryptography is.

 A Brief Introduction to Cryptography